Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • synchronization between two PCs only manually*.

-*Sync Mac OS X -> iOS via WiFi and iTunes; Win -> WM Classic: via ActiveSync; Win -> BlackBerry: via BlackBerry Desktop.
+*Synchronization Mac OS X -> iOS via WiFi and iTunes; Win -> WM Classic: via ActiveSync; Win -> BlackBerry: via BlackBerry Desktop.

-Official site: iliumsoft.com/ewallet
+Official website: iliumsoft.com/ewallet

 LastPass